martindale/footon/README.md

 Returns an instance of `footon.Server`.

-#### footon.createConnection(options Object)

-Feature currently unavailable.
+#### footon.createConnection(host String, port Number, user String, pass String)

+Returns an instance of `Connection`.

 ## Command Line Interface

 Footon comes with the `footon` command line program.
-This program allows you to query your databases from the command line as well as start the Footon Query Server.
-The FQS exposes a single REST endpoint allowing remote requests to query the databases.
+This program allows you to query your databases from the command line as well as start the Footon Server.
+This exposes a REST api allowing remote requests to query the database as well as allowing remote applications to use footon over a socket connection via an identical API.

+The default port is `3333`.
+REST API listens on the next port  up (`3334`).
+If you tell footon to listen on `8080`, the REST API will listen on `8081`.

 ### Querying